-Interviewed by his friend Tom Kohler, Strong discusses many aspects of Albion’s Voice: inspiration, choice of name, contents, and contributors to the paper, including Otis Johnson and Leonard Smalls (sp?).
+Interviewed by his friend Tom Kohler on April 8th 2019 in the Special Collections of Lane Library on the Armstrong campus of Georgia Southern Univeristy.
+Strong discusses many aspects of Albion’s Voice: inspiration, choice of name, contents, and contributors to the paper, including Otis Johnson and Leonard Smalls (sp?).
 Also, resistance and harassment from authorities and Savannah police; representation from ACLU lawyer Aaron Bushbaum.
 Strong also received help from Armstrong English faculty James Land Jones-- providing a basement to work in when Armstrong’s administration closed down the paper after the first issue.
 Editorial stance of the newspaper, its “weather report” on Savannah GA in 1970 including education, politics, economy, crime, infrastructure, pollution/environment and a persistent “plantation society.”
 Critiques “Slow-vanna” slow rate of change in the City due to economic disparity.
 Use of Liberation news service for content—when local contributors did not meet their deadlines; the last, “Save the World” issue.
 Also, what he would do if he brought the paper back today.

 In addition Strong discusses the alternative/underground press generally during the period; his experiences covering music for The Great Specked Bird; living communally in Atlanta in the mid-1960s; attending rock music concerts and role of music/the concerts in political/social justice movement; attending civil rights, anti-war demonstrations, rallies in Atlanta, GA, Washington CD and in the West (California, Seattle WA) during the 1960s and 1970s.
 Growing up on Tybee Island, GA., his partents, influences; living in downtown Savannah in the 1960s and 1970s, the People’s Park in Daffin Park; the story of painting his VW Van and encounters while traveling in the Van; anti-war, military stance and avoiding conscription by convincing an Albuquerque NM draft board that they did not want him.
 Painting a brick wall in Habersham Woods with “Resist” & “Revolt.”